ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 Alias: `locate(haystack, needle[, start_pos])`.

 !!! note "Note"
-    Now it supports position(needle IN haystack) syntax for SQL-compatibility, which is same as position(haystack, needle).
-This new function POSITION(needle IN haystack) works exactly the same way as POSITION(haystack, needle).
+    Syntax of position(needle IN haystack) provides SQL-compatibility and works the same way as position(haystack, needle).

 **Arguments**

 -   `haystack` — string, in which substring will to be searched.
 [String](../../sql-reference/syntax.md#syntax-string-literal).
 -   `needle` — substring to be searched.
 [String](../../sql-reference/syntax.md#syntax-string-literal).
 -   `start_pos` – Optional parameter, position of the first character in the string to start search.
 [UInt](../../sql-reference/data-types/int-uint.md).
--   `needle in haystack` — additional parameter

 **Returned values**